Subject Staff

 Religious Education

 In RE at Central Lancaster High School we are committed to instilling a respect for beliefs and practices within different faiths as well as a love of the debate that takes place when studying different ideas to one’s own.
 Our inquiry based curriculum aims to broaden our student’s world view by introducing them to the exploration of religion and helping them to recognise the contribution spirituality plays in many people’s lives within our local, national and global community.
 By doing this, we enable them to critically reflect on their own attitudes and address myths, misconceptions and stereotypes along the way.
-Over the duration of their religious education at CLHS students will focus on three key skill areas;
+Over the duration of their religious education at CLHS students will focus on key skill areas;

 AO1 - Knowledge and understanding of religious belief and practices as well as the influence this has over an individual’s actions and attitudes.